Approaching Downed Game

 If the animal is still alive, it should be killed with a quick shot to the base of the ear.
 If you wish to mount the head, place your shot in the heart-lung area.

-Once the animal is dead, immediately tag it, indicating the date of kill.
-Then begin field dressing.
+Once the animal is dead, immediately tag it, indicating the date of kill, and then begin field dressing.